 What Triggers an Asthma Attack?

 It can be triggered by airborne allergens, food reactions or even burning the candle at both ends and not getting proper rest.
 A run down body is more susceptible to illness than a healthy rested one.
-It usually presents itself by shortness of breath, coughing or wheezing.
-My son would have a harsh never ending cough.
+It usually presents itself with shortness of breath, coughing or wheezing.
+My son would have a harsh never-ending cough.
 No matter how much cough medicine or tea I would give him, it would not resolve the cough.
 Anyone with a child that suffers from asthma recognizes the cough.

 Relief would begin when the cough would finally break up accompanied by a more rattely mucousy sounding cough.
 As unattractive as it would sound, I knew that it was the beginning of his getting better.

 There are a variety of treatments for asthma depending on the severity.
 I’m most familiar with nebulizing albuterol and Pulmicort.
 There are also the portable inhalers for a quick treatment when the nebulizer isn’t available.
 We could never leave the house for a soccer game without the cleats, plenty of water and the inhaler.